Interest only loans may be the solution for you if you are looking for a way to afford more home for less money.

 Why Should I Get an Interest Only Loan?

-You won’t build equity in your home during the interest-only period, but it could help you afford to buy the home you want instead of settling for the home you can afford.
+You won’t build equity in your home during the interest-only period, but it could help you pay less each month while you invest your money elsewhere.
+This is a great option if you only plan to be in the home for a short period of time.

-Since you’ll be qualified based on the interest-only payment and will likely refinance before the interest-only term expires anyway, it could be a way to effectively lease your dream home now and invest the principal portion of your payment elsewhere while realizing the tax advantages and appreciation that accompany homeownership.
+Since you’ll likely refinance before the interest-only term expires, it could be a way to effectively lease your dream home now and invest the principal portion of your payment elsewhere while realizing the tax advantages and appreciation that accompany homeownership.

 What Are the Pros and Cons of this Type of Loan?